Configuration File Guide#

 • seed (optional): A 32-bit unsigned integer (0..4,294,967,295). - Used to initialize random number generators for deterministic simulations (for example, character spawn locations, routine variations). - If omitted, a seed is generated based on the current system time.

-• simulation_duration (optional): The total run time of the simulation in seconds (must be >= 0). - The simulation runs at a fixed time step corresponding to 30 FPS. - Defaults to 60.0 seconds.
+• simulation_duration (optional): The total run time of the simulation in seconds (must be >= 0). - The simulation runs with the timeline’s per-tick dt set to 1/30 s and the application’s loop rate-limited to 30 Hz, giving an effective 30 FPS playback rate. - Defaults to 60.0 seconds.

 • character (optional): Configures human agents (appearance, behaviors like wander/patrol, and triggers).